pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 ```

 __labels__\
-Decorate this __path__ with some text or iconography, perhaps
-conditionally.
-Each entry in the __labels__ array defines a *label* which will be
-displayed at the top of the data region associated with __path__.
+This array property gathers together a cDecorate this __path__ with some text or iconography, perhaps conditionally.
+Each entry in the __labels__ array defines a *label* which will be displayed at the top of the data region associated with __path__.

-There are two properies for each label definition.
+There are two properties for each label definition.

 __content__\
-Specifies some text or the name of an SVG icon file which will form
-the displayed element.
+Specifies some text or the name of an SVG icon file which will form the displayed element.

 __trigger__\
 Is optional: if present, __label__ is only displayed when the trigger